 Then I got distracted by CB radio and communicated with friends that way until I went to college.
 At one point I tried mounting a 6' whip to my bicycle and powering a mobile CB with a battery pack.
 But there wasn't enough power in the NiCad packs of the day and it didn't really work.

 Now that I'm retired I figured I can spend the time to study for my license.
 I asked a neighbor friend who happens to be the president of the Tompkins County Amateur Radio Association for recommendations to study for the exam.
 He recommended finding online tests and keep taking them until I pass.
 I eventually ended up on hamstudy.org and their Android app and took a couple dozen Technician exams and several dozen General exams.
 Several weeks later I took the exams on August 2, 2025; I aced the Technician exam and passed the General exam with 30 of 35 correct.
-I was initially assigned a call sign of KE2GMJ and am waiting for a vanity call sign.
+I was initially assigned a call sign of KE2GMJ.

 XC70-Antenna-Tuning - Installing and verifying a mobile antenna on my car